minhaoJ2/minhaoj2.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior undergraduate student in Computer Science, Math at [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I am a junior undergraduate student in Computer Science, Mathamatics at [University of Illinois at Urbana-Champaign](https://illinois.edu/).

 News!
 ======